Archaeology in the North Sea

 *

-The high ground that bordered the west coast of the Norwegian Channel was not attached to the east coast of Britain.
-It was separated from that coast by a series of shallow water inland seas (Marr Bank Lagoon).
+That high ground that bordered the west coast of the Norwegian Channel, and where the flint was found, was not attached to the east coast of England, though it may have had a tenuous link with Scotland, and/or Orkney and Shetland.
+It was separated from the English coast by a series of shallow water inland seas.
 These developed, and were maintained between (roughly) 60,000BP and 10,000BP.

 They were in the locations of geological features known as the Swatchway Formation, the Marr Bank Formation, the Wee Bankie Formation (not shown) and the Bolders Bank Formations.
 These interconnected features were enclosed at the north by the Capeshore Formation, which was a meltwater runoff deposit accumulated throughout MIS 5, 4, and 3, as the Shetland ice cap collapsed.

-As continued melting water drained into the Marr Bank Lagoon from the north, and from all sides, it overflowed out to the Norwegian Channel around the south coast of Dogger Bank.
+As continued melting water drained into the Marr Bank Lagoon from the north, and from all sides, it overflowed out to the Norwegian Channel around the south coast of Dogger Bank, as the Bolders Bank Formation.

 The Capeshore Formation material is described as "Soft to firm, highly to moderately silty clay with sporadic shell fragments and pebbles."
 (BGS)